vtexdocs/help-center-content/docs/known-issues/en/for-debt-with-cielov3-we-are-not-respecting-the-status-of-the-response.md

 ---
-title: For debt with CieloV3 we are not respecting the status of the response
+title: 'For debt with CieloV3 we are not respecting the status of the response'
 id: SkcIYYJc8VGHS25qP9tKG
 status: PUBLISHED
 createdAt: 2022-03-03T18:40:36.990Z